brute-force-games/bfg-engine/src/ui/components/app-settings/README.md

 In the global app bar user menu:
 - **App Settings** - Always enabled, opens immediately
 - **Game Settings** - Disabled by default, enabled when gameContext contains a gameTitle
-- **Table Settings** - Disabled by default, enabled when gameContext contains both gameTitle and gameTableId
+- **Table Settings** - Disabled by default, enabled when gameContext contains both gameTitle and BfgGameTableId

 ## Providing Game Context